 If you haven’t completed the three year GMC approved training programme, or have been released from training and completed the exam out of programme, you will need to use the CEGPR route to apply for entry to the GP register.

 The National Inter Deanery Transfer (IDT) process has been put in place to support medical trainees who have had an unforeseen and significant change in circumstances since commencement of their current training programme.
 The process is managed by the National IDT team on behalf of the Conference of Postgraduate Medical Deans (COPMeD), Health Education England (HEE) and all UK regions.
 If you are planning to apply for an IDT please visit their website for guidance.

 Can I shorten my training programme with previous experience?

 Aside from eligible ATC applicants, all trainees are recruited to three year run-through programmes.
-Those who are not, and who have had their training shortened with the use of previous experience may be required to apply for a CEGPR.
+Those who are not, and who have had their training shortened with the use of previous experience not obtained in an approved GP training programme may be required to apply for a CEGPR.

 If you declare your intention to shorten your training with previous experience on your entry to the GP training scheme (via your Form R), you may be eligible to apply through the CEGPR (CP) route.